 # Magic Links

-> Magic links turn a single click in an email into a subscriber action — adding or removing tags, enrolling in sequences, and redirecting or confirming, all without the subscriber filling out a form.
+> Magic links turn one email click into a subscriber action.
+A click can add or remove tags, enroll the subscriber in sequences, and redirect or confirm the subscriber without requiring a form submission.

 - Human page: https://mailrith.com/docs/magic-links